MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 For more information, navigate to [Run commands with the Microsoft Edge DevTools Command Menu](../command-menu/index.md).

-### Display sources even when using a different tool
+### Displaying source files even when using a different tool

 The main place to view source files in the DevTools is within the **Sources** tool.
 But sometimes you need to access other tools, such as **Elements** or **Console**, while viewing or editing your source files.
 Use the **Quick Sources** tool in the [Drawer](https://docs.microsoft.com/microsoft-edge/devtools-guide-chromium/customize/#drawer).